Development of place value - concepts, sample activities, assessment, and evaluation

 Place value relationships

-For students to completely understand place value, they must unitize.
-An activity to assess young students understanding of place value is:
+For learners to completely understand place value, they must unitize.
+An activity to assess understanding of place value is:

 I have observed hundreds of young children interviewed with this activity and most observations will either fall into one of two categories.